HMS James Watt: Construction and career

-James Watt was originally ordered on 25 April 1847 as a steam-powered 80-gun second-rate ship of the line to take the engines of the paddle frigate Vulcan after that ship had been converted into a troopship under the name of Audacious, but she had been quickly renamed on 18 November in honour of James Watt, the only ship of that name to serve in the Royal Navy.
-The ship was reordered as a screw-propelled ship on 14 June 1849 and she was reclassified while under construction as a 91-gun second rate.
-She was laid down in September 1850 at Pembroke Dock, launched on 23 April 1853, commissioned at Plymouth on 20 January 1854 by Captain George Elliot, and completed on 27 March 1854.
+James Watt was originally ordered on 25 April 1847 under the name of Audacious as a screw-powered, 80-gun, second-rate ship of the line that was intended to use the engines of the paddle frigate Vulcan after that ship had been converted into a troopship.
+She was renamed on 18 November in honour of James Watt, the only ship of that name to serve in the Royal Navy.
+Although the initial design was dated 16 December, it was not approved until 14 June 1849.
+She was reclassified while under construction on 26 March 1851 as a 91-gun second rate.
+The ship was laid down in September 1850 at Pembroke Dock, launched on 23 April 1853 and was later towed to HM Dockyard, Devonport, to have her propulsion machinery installed.
+James Watt was commissioned on 20 January 1854 by Captain George Elliot, and completed on 27 March.